Endava-Sofia/fe-code-guidelines/guidelines/react.md

 > This preference can be enforced with an existing ESLint rule in your project using the [camelcase](https://eslint.org/docs/latest/rules/camelcase) rule.

-### Component variables, handlers, `usestate` state and setters should use camelCase
+### Component variables, handlers, `useState` state and setters should use camelCase

 ```jsx
 // ❌ Avoid using PascalCase or UPPERCASE